Alex Salmond accused of lying naked on woman and trying to rape her in Bute House

-Alex Salmond has pleaded not guilty to attempting to rape a woman at Bute House, the official residence of the first minister of Scotland, during the independence referendum campaign.
+Alex Salmond has pleaded not guilty to attempting to rape a woman at Bute House, the official residence of the first minister of Scotland.

 The 64-year-old appeared at the High Court in Edinburgh on Thursday to face allegations of offences against 10 women.